IDA's Milestones for Animals

 1985

-The first organized, nonviolent civil disobedience for animals is held at the entrance of the UC Davis Primate Center.
+The first organized, nonviolent civil disobedience for animals is held at the entrance of the UC Davis Primate Center in Calif.
 Sixteen activists and IDA president, Dr. Elliot Katz, are arrested and jailed.

 Dr. Elliot Katz and other animal advocates arrested outside UC Davis Primate Center